DriftingOtter/smplFetch/README.md

 a simple python fetch script for linux. with some cool art :)*

-## How is it differnt from other fetch scripts?
+## How is it different from other fetch scripts?
 Even though this script was made only for me it still has some cool things I wanted to share, like the randomly genereated matrix art.

 ## Compatability